keiththomps/prowl/README.md

 $ go install github.com/keiththomps/prowl
 ```

-If not you can pull the binary from the releases and place it in your path.
+If not you can grab [the latest release](https://github.com/keiththomps/prowl/releases/latest) and place it in your $PATH.

 ## Configuration